ananyaachan/ananyaachan.github.io/about.md

 permalink: /about/
 ---

 Hello!
-I'm a third-year studying Applied Mathematics with a Specialization in Computing at UCLA.
+I have an undergrad degree in Applied Mathematics with a Specialization in Computing from UCLA.
+I graduated in 2022 and have been working as an analyst in healthcare consulting.

 I am a data science enthusiast!
-I enjoy using data to solve challenging problems and applying machine learning algorithms to generate actionable insights from large datasets.
+I enjoy using data to solve challenging problems and generate actionable insights from large datasets.

 ### Contact me